-To develop the advanced skills and knowledge necessary, to critically develop his or her own work within a specialised curatorial practice context.
-To develop a high level of independent visual and theoretical inquiry, in curatorial practice, which will enable individual students to explore the relationship between this specialist discipline and creative contexts.
-To provide students with an ability to identify, explore and critically examine theoretical, contextual, and methodological principles, as these relates to that of their peers, contemporary curatorial practices.
+To develop the advanced skills and knowledge necessary, to critically develop his or her own work within a specialised fashion & textile context.
+To develop a high level of independent visual and theoretical inquiry, in fashion & textile design, which will enable individual students to explore the relationship between this specialist discipline and creative contexts.
+To provide students with an ability to identify, explore and critically examine theoretical, contextual, and methodological principles, as these relates to that of their peers, contemporary practices and the needs of fashion & textile industries.
 To encourage individuals original ideas, creative thinking and independence of thought, that informs a self-motivated and intellectual mode of applied inquiry.